Observing and Simulating Galaxy Evolution - from X-ray to Millimeter Wavelengths: Modeling the ISM

 \section{Modeling the ISM}

-As illustrated in Fig.\,\ref{figure:cartoon}, the first step in modelling the ISM is to split each SPH particle into an ionized and a neutral gas component.
-This is done using the electron fraction, $\xe$, associated with each SPH particle, i.e.:
+As illustrated in Fig.\,\ref{figure:cartoon}, the first step in modeling the ISM is to split each SPH particle into an ionized and a neutral gas component.
+This is done using the electron fraction, $\xe$, associated with each SPH particle, i.e.,:

 The electron fraction from \gadget gives the density of electrons relative to that of hydrogen, $\ne/\nH$, and can therefore reach values of $\sim1.16$ in the case where helium is also ionized.
 As a result we re-normalized the distribution of \xe ~values to a maximal \xe ~of 1 so as to not exceed the total gas mass in the simulation.
 Fig.\ \ref{m_sph} shows the distribution of SPH gas particles masses in G4 -- chosen for its position near the center of the stellar and gas mass ranges of G1, ..., G7 -- along with the mass distributions of the neutral and ionized gas components obtained from eqs.\ \ref{eq:mwcnm} and \ref{eq:mhii}.
 The ionized gas is seen to have a relatively flat distribution spanning the mass range $\sim 10^{4.3} - 10^{5.8}\,\msun$.
 The neutral gas, however, peaks at two characteristic masses ($\sim 10^{5.5}\,\msun$ and $\sim 10^{5.8}\,\msun$), where the lower mass peak represents gas particles left over from the first generation of stars in the simulation.